Erasmus+: School of Engineering

 Recognition of activities undertaken abroad

-The student may ask to recognize the activities carried out abroad only after the main desk erasmus@unipd.it acknowledges the receipt of the PDF of the Transcript of Records.
+The student may ask to recognize the activities carried out abroad only after the (erasmus@unipd.it) acknowledges the receipt of the Transcript of Records.

-The Transcript of Records must correspond accurately to the Learning Agreement.
-The Mobility Desk in the School of Engineering contacts the student to start the process of recognition
+The Transcript of Records must correspond to the Learning Agreement.
+The Mobility Desk at the School of Engineering contacts the student to start the process of recognition

-The recognition of the activities carried out abroad must be completed considering the approved Learning Agreement and the indications given by the delibere of the Senato accademico on 13/04/2015 and 15/12/2020.
+The recognition of the activities carried out abroad must be completed considering the approved Learning Agreement and the indications given by the decision of the Academic Senate on 13/04/2015 and 15/12/2020.

-For the conversion of foreign votes to the Italian system (out of thirty) according to the shared European rules, students should consult the page: conversion of the grades and ECTS table.
+For the conversion of foreign grades to the Italian system according to the shared European rules, students should consult the page: conversion of the grades and ECTS table.